 Why Should I have Hospital Expense Insurance?

-In 2014, the average duration of a hospital stay in the United States was six days.
+Before the COVID-19 pandemic, the average hospital stay for a patient in US was 4.7 days.
 If you become ill or suffer an injury that requires hospitalization, the costs begin to add up very quickly, which means that a hospital stay can end up causing you serious financial difficulties.
 Even if your stay is planned ahead of time, hospital expense insurance can be a big help:

 - The money is yours to use as you see fit.